joseleoncodes/joseleoncodes/README.md

   <h1 align="center">Hi 👋, I'm Jose Leon</h1>
   <h3 align="center">An Email Developer from Baltimore, MD</h3>
   <h4 align="center">With knowledge of HTML, CSS, Salesforce, HTML Tables, CAN-SPAM, and Web Content Accessibility Guidelines (WCAG) who creates, proofs, tests, and troubleshoots responsive emails and templates across different mobile devices and email clients and performs quality assurance testing.
   <br> <br>I have expertise in healthcare and an MBA.
+Some of my prior work experience includes working at Johns Hopkins and the University of Maryland.
 I'm passionate about web development, design, and business.
-I also enjoy cooking, traveling, and Star Wars.
+I also enjoy cooking, traveling, and Star Wars.</h4>
-  <br> <br>Some of my prior work experience includes working at Johns Hopkins and University of Maryland.</h4>

   <hr>